crazy4mohan/TestSamRepo/README.md

-# TestSamRepo created for testing the repo creation
+# TestSamRepo created for testing the repo creations